1 Part Course |

 Intercreditor Issues when ABL & Unitranche

-• How and why this differs from structures with an RCF?
+• How and why does this differ from structures with an RCF?

 • The distinction between classic Unitranche structure and 1st out / last out structures